oxfamamerica/django-media-explorer/README.md

 You can contribute to the project by coding bug fixes and adding features.
 To do so first fork the project, add your code to your project and then submit a pull request.

+#Credits

+Thank you to all the code [authors](https://github.com/oxfamamerica/django-media-explorer/issues) and to the Oxfam America Creative and Web teams for adding code, assets, testing and fixing bugs.